 "Are you threatening me, Erik?
 I am utterly shocked!"

 Erik's eyebrows raised in surprise.
 "Are you?"

 "Yes!
-It took me a good four or five jabs at you before you ever mentioned bodily harm!
+It took me a good four or five jabs before you ever even mentioned bodily harm!
 You're going soft."

 "Hardly," Erik scoffed, his voice hard despite the amusement twinkling in his eyes.
 "Now state your purpose and be done with it, you insufferable man, so I can go about my business."